Flag of New South Wales

-The current state flag of New South Wales was officially adopted by the government of New South Wales in 1876.
+The current state flag of New South Wales was officially adopted in 1876.
 The flag is based on the defaced British Blue Ensign with the state badge located in the fly.
 The badge, based on the coat of arms, is a white disc with the cross of St George, a golden lion passant guardant in the centre of the cross and an eight-pointed gold star on each arm of the cross.